pedrohenriquecordeiro/breweries-case/docs/setup.md

 ## 3. Install Google Cloud SDK

 Install the Google Cloud SDK to interact with GCP services.
-This is required for managing GCP resources, authenticating, and deploying applications.
+This is required for managing GCP resources, authenticating and deploying applications.

 ```bash
 brew install --cask google-cloud-sdk